carloscasalar/carloscasalar/README.md

     - [How to lead strategically every day](https://www.lenareinhard.com/articles/how-to-lead-strategically-every-day)
     - [Get your work (and that of your reports) recognized](https://jvns.ca/blog/brag-documents/)
 - 🌱 I have a long experience with relational databases, but I am currently learning about graph databases.
 [The Dungeons, Dragons, and Graph Databases - Guy Royse talk](https://youtu.be/HqwY_TyxeJw) aroused my curiosity and as a gift, there is a [related repo](https://github.com/guyroyse/dnd-and-graph-databases) with the code and slides.
-- 💞️ I’m looking to collaborate on TTRPG-related utilities/libs written in Typescript, javascript or Go.
+- 💞️ I am looking to contribute TTRPG related utilities/libs written in Typescript, javascript or Go.
 - 📫 You can reach me on Twitter [@carloscasalar](https://twitter.com/carloscasalar).

 <!---